JumpsecLabs/Developer.Handbook/README.md

 trivy.exe fs <folder_name>
 ```

+## Data Protection

 - don't commit secrets to git, use .env file locally, use vault in deployment

-## Data Protection

-TBD
+You can check this also with [detect-secrets](https://github.com/Yelp/detect-secrets)

 # Performance Optimisation